mpalash/aliakbarmehta/_content/sss-~-hidden-histories-of-mazgaon.md

 ## BPT Railway Tracks

-So these tracks were part of the BPT Railways, which were functional before the other suburban railway lines.
+The tracks were part of the BPT Railways, which were functional before the other suburban railway lines.
 Earlier there were lots of them, now they have kept only one line, and its not really functional.
 They have built the BPT Road over what were the railway lines (tracks).
 These railways were started in the 1915, much before the Central or the Western railways.

 There were so many trains, they even had a turntable, to keep the bogey or container on it, and whichever line you wanted to take, it could be rotated to match that.We spent our childhood playing in the rail yard.
 We used to play cricket there, we used to fly kites, even catch kites there.
 But all the railways are gone now.